micropython/micropython/mhm_custom_extensions/analogue_readings/README.md

-Example of how to use an external C module - unused in production.
+Stub functions for the Unix micropython extensions - used in the embedded container.